-Caffe Ladro, Seattle Coffee Gear, First Tech Bank Open at Kirkland Urban
+Caffe Ladro, Seattle Coffee Gear, First Tech Federal Credit Union Open at Kirkland Urban

 About Kirkland Urban

 Kirkland Urban is a mixed-use development, set on 11 acres of land in the heart of downtown Kirkland, Wash. and masterfully designed around the modern 18-hour day – where life doesn't stop before, during or after work.
 Must-have retail plays a big part in that around-the-clock lifestyle, encouraging interaction, connectivity and opportunity.
 Workers, residents and visitors have an anchor grocer with QFC Supermarkets and a well-curated shopping experience at their doorstep as well as dozens of restaurants and bars.
 The development's stylish and sophisticated Uptown Apartments at Kirkland Urban offer the perfect place to land after long days of work and play.
-Retailers include Shake Shack, Mud Bay, Power Hour 360, Restore Cryotherapy, Bright Horizons Childcare, and First Tech Bank.
+Retailers include Shake Shack, Mud Bay, Power Hour 360, Restore Cryotherapy, Bright Horizons Childcare, and First Tech Federal Credit Union.
 For the latest information about Kirkland Urban, visit KirklandUrban.com or find us on Facebook, Instagram and Twitter.

 Media Contacts: